Olha Vasylevska-Smahliuk: Political career

 In the 2019 Ukrainian parliamentary election, Vasylevska-Smahliuk ran for the office of People's Deputy of Ukraine in Ukraine's 96th electoral district, located in northern Kyiv Oblast.
 She was the candidate of Servant of the People, though at the time of the election she was an independent.
 She was successfully elected, defeating independent incumbent Yaroslav Moskalenko with 41.85% of the vote to Moskalenko's 18.03%.

 In the Verkhovna Rada (parliament of Ukraine), Vasylevska-Smahliuk joined the Servant of the People faction, as well as the Verkhovna Rada Committee on Finances, Taxes, and Customs Policy and inter-factional associations "A Country Accessible to Everyone" and "For Khmelnychchyna".
-She is regarded by anti-corruption non-governmental organisation Chesno to be a member of the "Kolomoyskyi Group", an informal group of Servant of the People deputies tied to Ihor Kolomoyskyi.